Legrandin/PyAuthenNTLM2/README.rst

 user is authorized to access page.
 More precisely, it is possible to grant access only if the user is member of one group.

-The option ``Require group`` can be used to pass the comma-separated list of groups the user must belong to.
+The option ``PythonOption Require group`` can be used to pass the comma-separated list of groups the user must belong to.
 The group identifier is the logon name, that is, the ``sAMAccountName`` attribute in Active Directory.